shitz/docs-poc/docs/intro.md

 ---
 slug: /
 sidebar_position: 1
+title: Introduction
 ---
 # Tutorial Intro

 Let's discover **Docusaurus in less than 5 minutes**.

+THIS ARE SOME CHANGES MADE DIRECTLY FROM DECAP CMS!

 ## Getting Started